-53. Accounting information is "material" if its omission would cause a reasonable person to make a different decision if the information was included.
-TRUE

-54. Accounting distortions arise from the nature of accrual accounting.

-55. Primary responsibility for fair and accurate financial statements rests with the auditors.

-56. Audits are designed and implemented with the objective of detecting fraud.
+48. Incom ne smoothing is a form of earnings management.
+True False 49.
+Incom ne shifting is not one of the earnings management mechanics.
+True False 50. evelopment of the financial statements is management's responsibility, and the auditor is not rned with the process of development.
+True False 51. ent decision if the information was included.
+True False 52.
+Accou inting distortions arise from the nature of accrual accounting.
+True False 53.
+Prima ry responsibility for fair and accurate financial statements rests with the auditors.
+True False 54.
+Audits s are designed and implemented with the objective of detecting fraud.
+True False

-57. Accounting standards issued by the SEC are applicable to all US companies being audited.

-58. The "big bath" strategy is often used in conjunction with an income-increasing strategy for other years.

-59. Accounting standards are set by the American Institute of Certified Public Accountants (AICPA).

-60. The Securities and Exchange Commission (SEC) has the power to issue accounting standards, but generally defers this responsibility to the Financial Accounting Standards Board (FASB).

-61. Accrual accounting overcomes both the timing and the matching problems that are inherent in cash accounting.

-62. FASB has recognized the conceptual superiority of the historical value concept and has, in principle, decided to eventually move to a model where all asset and liability values are recorded at fair value.

-63. Accounting or reported income is same as economic income.
+55. Accounting standards issued by the SEC are applicable to all US companies being audited.
+True False 56.
+The "big bath" strategy is often used in conjunction with an income-increasing strategy for other years.
+True False 57.
+Accounting standards are set by the American Institute of Certified Public Accountants (AICPA).
+True False 58.
+The Securities and Exchange Commission (SEC) has the power to issue accounting standards, but generally defers this responsibility to the Financial Accounting Standards Board (FASB).
+True False 59.
+Accrual accounting overcomes both the timing and the matching problems that are inherent in cash accounting.
+True False 60.
+FASB has recognized the conceptual superiority of the historical value concept and has, in principl decided to eventually move to a model where all asset and liability values are recorded at fair value.
+True False 61.
+Accounting or reported income is same as economic income.
+True False

-64. Operating income is often referred to as net operating profit before tax.
+62. Opera ating income is often referred to as net operating profit before tax.

+True False

-65. Accounting income attempts to capture elements of both permanent income and economic income, but with measurement error.
+63. unting income attempts to capture elements of both permanent income and economic ne, but with measurement error.

+True False

-66. Operating earnings includes all revenue and expense components that pertain to the company's operating business, regardless of whether they are recurring or nonrecurring.
-TRUE
+64. ating earnings includes all revenue and expense components that pertain to the company's ting business, regardless of whether they are recurring or nonrecurring.

+True False

-67. Under the fair value model, income is determined by matching costs to recognized revenues, which have to be realized and earned.
+65. r the fair value model, income is determined by matching costs to recognized revenues, which to be realized and earned.

+True False

-68. The fair value of an asset is the hypothetical price at which a business can sell the asset (exit price).
+66. The fa air value of an asset is the hypothetical price at which a business can sell the asset (exit price).

+True False

+Essay Questions

-69. Problem One: Motivation to Manipulate Financial Results
+67. Motivation to Manipulate Financial Results